-A Technique for Producing Ideas, was written ad-industry creative director James Webb Young, better known for his book Diary of an Ad Man, an excellent play on the title of Gogol’s classic, and also published in the 1940’s.
+A Technique for Getting Ideas, was written by ad-industry creative director James Webb Young, better known for his book Diary of an Ad Man, an excellent play on the title of Gogol’s classic.

 Anyway, this is a short book that provides a system for the origination of creative ideas.

 It asserts that good ideas don’t just appear magically, as depicted in Mad Men; instead, you take action and get them.
 Or at least your subconscious mind does.